astrovm/respondedorbot/README.md

 - REDIS_HOST: The hostname or IP address of the Redis server.
 - REDIS_PORT: The port number on which the Redis server is running.
 - REDIS_PASSWORD: The password for authenticating with the Redis server (if required).
+- REDIS_HOST_BACKUP: The hostname or IP address of the backup Redis server.
+- REDIS_PORT_BACKUP: The port number on which the backup Redis server is running.
+- REDIS_PASSWORD_BACKUP: The password for authenticating with the backup Redis server (if required).
+- FUNCTION_URL: The primary URL for the webhook function.
+- FUNCTION_URL_BACKUP: The backup URL for the webhook function in case the primary one is unavailable.

 ## License